LostmyCigar/SpaceShooter/README.md

 I start off with a _not as naive_ implementation this time.
 I already have a spaceshooter working, lets make it less shoot-y and more optimized-y.

 I started off with stipping away the old stuff in the enemies.
 No more movement, spawning in intervals, getting shot, etc. I now spawn 1 enemy when I press space and to make each enemy heavy they run a good old Thread.Sleep(1).

+I kept the pooling of bullets and enemies, even though they are not my primary focus.
+But as a side note the pooling works well, the only garbage generated in the game comes from Debug.Log and Coroutines (ignoring the first time we instantiate bullets and enemies).

 We now have game about remove enemies to improve your Fps, amazing.